UppsalaNLP/uuparser/README.md

-# BIST Parsers
+# UUParser
-## Transition based dependency parsers using BiLSTM feature extractors.
+## Transition based dependency parser for Universal Dependencies using BiLSTM feature extractors.
 This parser is based on [Eli Kiperwasser's transition-based parser](http://github.com/elikip/bist-parser).

 We adapted the parser to Universal Dependencies as well as extended it as described in this paper: